kaliy-sandbox/trade-enricher/README.md

 ### Fields order

-Although the fields order is not explicitly mentioned in the requirements, I assume that it matters.
+Although the fields order is not explicitly mentioned icn the requirements, I assume that it matters.
 That's why FieldProviders are ordered using Spring `@Order` annotation.

 ### product.csv